Learn how to create a strategy to maximize member retention in this guide

 - Set a schedule to perform regular content audits.

-Overpromotion can mean overselling the value of your product or just doing too much marketing (placing too many ads on your site, for example).
+Over promotion can mean overselling the value of your product or just doing too much marketing (placing too many ads on your site or sending out too many emails, for example).
 And it can result in new members leaving almost as quickly as they arrive.

-As your membership site and its content evolves, make sure your marketing materials reflect these changes.
+As your monetized site and its content evolves, make sure your marketing materials reflect these changes.
 It’s always better to underpromise and overdeliver.

 Also, you might consider using an A/B testing plugin like Nelio Testing to figure out what’s working and what isn’t.
 Then you can get rid of the fluff.